remexre/g1/README.md

 ### Edge

 Edges are directed, with an atom at both endpoints.
-Edges have a string associated with them.
+Edges have a string key associated with them.
+At most one edge between two atoms with a given key may exist.

 ### Tag